 Go easy on the garbage disposal.
 Garbage disposals send a heavy load of food solids into your tank, significantly increasing the rate of sludge accumulation.
 If you have one, use it sparingly and avoid putting fibrous or starchy foods through it.

-What NOT to flush
+What not to flush once you move in

 Your toilet and drains are not a catch-all.
 These common items can seriously harm your septic system by killing bacteria, clogging pipes, or overwhelming the tank: